nikhil-iyer-97/Recommender-System/README.md

 Usage:
 ------

-Run main.py to generate results with various optimizations for SVD and CUR.
+Run main.py to generate results with various optimizations for Collaborative Filtering, SVD and CUR.